hat27/PzPlayblast/README.md

 I designed the tasks as follows:

-1. Create a model panel.
+1. Create a model panel
-2. Playblast.
+2. Playblast
-3. Remove the model panel.
+3. Remove the model panel

 When Project A started, an animator mentioned that "when I set start and end frames to 0,
-no playblast is created!"
+movie was not created!"

 So, I added a skip code to the "Playblast" task to prevent this issue from happening again.